madetech/vpn/README.md

 <hr/>

 #### **When running in a new account and using remote state**
-- Now UnComment out the "backend" block that we previously commented out
+-  Uncomment the `backend` block that we previously commented out
 - Rerun `terraform init` and answer `yes` when prompted to migrate the state

 <hr/>

 ## Contributing
-PR's welcome!
-(Please open an issue before submitting any large changes)
+PRs are welcome!
+Please open an issue before submitting any large changes.